 Registered Staff Hours

-On top of being a first rate nursing home overall, this place also performed well in the area of inspections, where it received an A-.
-Few nursing homes performed better in this category.
-Perhaps the most significant factor we consider in computing our inspection scores is deficiencies.
-Deficiencies can be found on a nursing home's recent inspection reports.
-Places with better grades in this area most likely dodged the most severe deficiencies involving things like patient abuse.
+With an overall grade this high, it should come as no surprise that this nursing home excelled in the area of inspections, where it earned a grade of A. Our inspection scores are tied to pieces of information found on the a nursing home's recent inspection reports.
+Nursing homes that receive favorable grades in this area tend to have few deficiencies on those reports.
+Most importantly, these nursing homes should not have any severe deficiencies which are associated with endangerment of patients.
 Fortunately, although this place had some minor dings on its government inspection report, it had zero severe deficiencies.
 Severe deficiencies are those found in categories G through L. This tells you the inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-A couple minor dings aren't something to panic about.
+We should point out that deficiency-free inspection reports are rare in this industry.

 Long-term Care Quality